sbrendtro/tt-on-linux-anbox/README.md

 ## Installing

 Even if you are not familiar with the Linux terminal you can do this though it does help to know a bit about Linux.
+If you're unsure, ask your student if they

 Run the following commands in the terminal (Control-T will open a new terminal).
 If prompted for your password on any of the `sudo` commands, enter your Linux user password to continue.

 First, if you are running Ubuntu 18 or Mint 18, you will need to first install a module package. __If you are running Ubuntu 19 or higher, or Mint 19 or higher, you can skip this step, as these versions come with the modules pre-installed.__